Assistive Technology Browser Combinations

 - Under Win 7 with IE 11 many background images in high contrast mode does not visible, however, the same images get visible in Win 10 with IE 11.

-- Here are two excellent resources for understanding Android OS version usage statistics and history.
+- Here are three excellent resources for understanding Android OS version usage statistics and history.
 Data tends to be acquired by visits to the Google Play store, possibly other methods.

-- As of 2/5/2018 (per Developer Dashboard page linked above), those available Android OS usage statistics indicate that:
+- As of 12/19/2018 (data collected October 26, 2018 per Developer Dashboard page linked above), those available Android OS usage statistics indicate that: